-The prelude to Ascend 2019 was a partner event the day before, where Dominic Citino, VP Worldwide Partnerships, updated us and other partners on the revamped partner program and the scale of the Commerce marketplace being a trillion-dollar space.
+The prelude to Ascend 2019 was a partner event the day before, where Dominic Citino, VP of Worldwide Partnerships, updated us and other partners on the revamped partner program and the scale of the Commerce marketplace being a trillion-dollar space.
 There are 30 analyst reports supporting and citing Episerver’s credentials, with over 1,400 partners active globally in the last 12 months.
 More insight was gained into Episerver’s strategy over the course of the afternoon.

 Justin Anovick, Chief Product Officer, kicked off the main event on day one, sporting one of his customary tailored Episerver jackets.
-He was joined on stage by Chad Wolf, Executive Vice President and Chief Customer and Sales Officer, and then by David Bowen, VP Product Management, who informed us that there have been no fewer than 41 releases this year, with over 160 features delivered in 2019 to-date.
+He was joined on stage by Chad Wolf, Executive Vice President and Chief Customer and Sales Officer, and then by David Bowen, VP of Product Management, who informed us that there have been no fewer than 41 releases this year, with over 160 features delivered in 2019 to date.
 Part of the roadmap for the first quarter of 2020 will see cloud self-service and production deployments.

 Keynotes made an impact

 Content guru and recent addition to the Episerver team Deane Barker, Senior Director of Content Management, followed the opening keynotes.
 Deane, formerly a presenter for Niteco, is a tremendous public speaker.
-He spoke with great authority, knowledge and passion on the subject of content.
+He spoke with great authority, knowledge, and passion on the subject of content.
 He told us that content is the currency of human connection: it is universal and enduring, it represents who we are and connects human beings.
 True content can only be created through a subjective editorial process which is ultimately intended for human consumption, he stressed.
 It is designed to connect.
 It is designed to influence.
 In relation to the technology industry and especially the building of sites meant to hold content, Deane summed it up succinctly with a powerful metaphor, saying, “We’re so concerned with building swimming pools we often forget the water”.
 Ultimately, he pointed out, Episerver is a content company.

 Day two saw a very different keynote speaker.
 Amy Purdy, a Paralympic medalist in 2014 and 2018, presented her life story.
 At the age of 19, with her life before her, she tragically lost both legs to a form of meningitis.
 In a truly inspirational and tearful story, Amy conquered adversity time and time again.
 On her journey, she has reached the pinnacle of sporting achievements as a Paralympic snowboarder and finished the runner-up in season 18 of the American TV series ‘Dancing with the Stars’.
-She co-founded Adaptive Action Sports, a non-profit organization which helps people with disabilities get into action sports.
+She co-founded Adaptive Action Sports, a non-profit organization that helps people with disabilities get into action sports.
 Amy asked the audience the question, “If your life were a book and you were the author, how would you want your story to be told?”
 That's the question that changed her life forever, she said, that gave her the determination and resilience to achieve the amazing things she has done and continues to do.

 Amy’s keynote was followed by another inspiring session, the Women’s Panel, chaired by Episerver CMO Jessica Dannemann.
 Four female leaders in the technology sector spoke about their challenges in a largely male-dominated industry, how they achieved the things they have and what we can do to support diversity and help it to thrive.
 A very welcome addition to the dialogue and content of the event.